 The Five Ten shoes come with a leather upper, a stealth sole, and a flat shape.
 This provides a comfortable fit that’s still tight enough for a stellar performance.
 They’re a decent choice for steep, overhanging, and extended routes, whether indoor or outdoor.

 Climbing enthusiasts have also been satisfied with the bouldering performance of these climbing shoes.
-The Amazon rating for this pair 3.6 out of 5 stars and the price range is between $185 and $200.

 So What's the Best?